Euro 2024 hosts Germany to play Scotland in opening match

 The playoff finals will be on March 26.

-The draw ceremony was disrupted by unexplained noises that competed for attention with the team names being read out on stage on Saturday.
+The draw ceremony was disrupted by unexplained noises that competed for attention with the team names being read out on stage.

 The interruption, which seemed to sound like sexual noises, was clearly heard for several minutes on the ceremony broadcast from a concert hall in Hamburg.

-UEFA director of competitions Giorgio Marchetti noted the noise in his commentary before continuing with the draw for the last six places for lower-ranked teams in the 24-nation tournament lineup.
-The sound continued sporadically until the draw was completed.
+UEFA Director of Competitions Giorgio Marchetti noted the noise in his commentary before continuing with the draw for the last six places for lower-ranked teams in the 24-nation tournament lineup.
+The noises continued sporadically until the draw was completed.

 Similar noises disrupted a BBC live broadcast of an English football game in January between Wolves and Liverpool.
 It turned out to be a prank use of a mobile phone next to the studio.